dmlc/xgboost/doc/tutorials/external_memory.rst

 for running XGBoost algorithms.
 External memory can be used for both training and prediction, but training is the primary use case and it will be our focus in this tutorial.
-For prediction and evaluation, users can iterate through the data themseleves while training requires the full dataset to be loaded to the memory.
+For prediction and evaluation, users can iterate through the data themseleves while training requires the full dataset to be loaded into the memory.

-During training, there are two different approaches for external memory support available in XGBoost, one for CPU-based algorithms like ``hist`` and ``approx``, another one for the GPU-based training algorithm.
+During training, there are two different modes for external memory support available in XGBoost, one for CPU-based algorithms like ``hist`` and ``approx``, another one for the GPU-based training algorithm.
 We will introduce them in the following sections.

 .. note::